 Laura, Cassie & Melen listen to Marc at the H-F JV Team Championships in 2008

-(Above) Phil, Doug & Doug won 2nd place medals at the Homewood-Flossmoor JV Team Championships.
-Laura, Cassie & Melen won 3rd place for the girls at this same event.
+(Above) Phil, Doug & Doug won 2nd place medals at the 2008 Homewood-Flossmoor JV Team Championships.
+Laura, Cassie & Melen won 3rd place for the girls at the event.

 (Below) L to R: NIFC club members Doug, Phil, Melen, Cassie, Laura, Doug listen to some advice from John.
 John was at the HF event as a bout Director and to support the NIFC teams.

 Don, John and Marc look on while Laura hooks up Melen

 60 years old, 60 bouts and still alive to tell about it. . .

 an ongoing tradition, when a fencer has a birthday he or she will fence